alda-lang/alda/README.md

 *New to Alda?
 You may be interested in reading [this blog post][alda-blog-post] as an introduction.*

-Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Alda aims to be a powerful and flexible programming language for the musician who wants to easily compose and generate music on the fly, using naught but a text editor.
+Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Alda aims to be a powerful and flexible programming language for the musician who wants to easily compose and generate music on the fly, using only a text editor.
 Alda is designed in a way that equally favors aesthetics, flexibility and ease of use, with (eventual) support for the text-based creation of all manner of music: classical, popular, chiptune, electroacoustic, and more!

 [alda-blog-post]: https://blog.djy.io/alda-a-manifesto-and-gentle-introduction/
 [ppmck]: http://ppmck.wikidot.com/what-is-ppmck